yatesco/seafile-docs/deploy_windows/download_and_setup_seafile_windows_server.md

 After initialization, there are some options need to be configured:

 - Right click the tray icon, choose __Open seafile-server folder__.
 Your seafile-server data folder would be opened.
 - Edit the file `conf/ccnet.conf`.
-Modify the following line of `ccnet.conf`:
+Modify the following line of `ccnet.conf`.
+(You can also modify SERVICE_URL via web UI in "System Admin->Settings". **Warning**: if you set the value both via Web UI and ccnet.conf, the setting via Web UI will take precedence.)
 ```
 SERVICE_URL = XXX
 ```